-Print the pg_basebackup version and exit.
+Prints the pg_basebackup version and exits.

 This utility, like most other PostgreSQL utilities, uses the environment variables supported by libpq (see Section 33.14).

-during which pg_basebackup will be appear
+which pg_basebackup will appear to be idle.

 The backup will include all files in the data directory and tablespaces, including the configuration files and any additional files placed in the directory by third parties, except certain temporary files managed by PostgreSQL.
 But only regular files and directories are copied, except that symbolic links used for tablespaces are preserved.
 Symbolic links pointing to certain directories known to PostgreSQL are copied as empty directories.
 Other symbolic links and special device files are skipped.
 See Section 52.4 for the precise details.

-they have on the server, unless the
+they have on the source server, unless the